-It has been the direction of the league president no team manager is to conduct a practice or team activity until the concussion awareness program has been completed and the certificate of completion has been submitted to the Coach coordinator or league safety officer.
-Further, any umpire affilaited with WLL is also required to complete the concussion awareness program and submit the certificate of completion to the Umpire In Chief (UIC) prior to umpiring a league game.
+It has been the direction of the league president, no team manager is to conduct a practice or team activity until the concussion awareness program has been completed and the certificate of completion has been submitted to the Coach Coordinator or League Safety Officer.
+Further, any umpire affilaited with WLL is also required to complete the concussion awareness program and submit the certificate of completion to the Umpire In Chief (UIC), League Safety Officer prior to umpiring a scheduled league game.
 Lastly, any registerd player will not be allowed to participate in league activities until a signed medical waiver and the above described Concussion Information sheet has been signed by the player and guardian.

-California's new law also requires an athlete who is suspected of sustaining a concussion or other head injury in an athletic activity to be immediately removed from the athletic activity for the remainder of the day, and shall not be permitted to return to any athletic activity until he or she is evaluated by a licensed health care provider.
-The athlete shall not be permitted to return to athletic activity until he or she receives written clearance to return to athletic activity from a licensed health care provider.
+California Health & Saety Code 124235, also requires an athlete who is suspected of sustaining a concussion or other head injury in an athletic activity to be immediately removed from the athletic activity for the remainder of the day, and shall not be permitted to return to any athletic activity until he or she is evaluated by a licensed health care provider who proovides written clearance to return to athletic activity.
 If the licensed health care provider determines that the athlete sustained a concussion or other head injury, the athlete shall also complete a graduated return-to-play protocol of no less than seven days in duration under the supervision of a licensed health care provider.

 Pursuant to Section 18900 of the California Business & Professions Code: This serves as written notification to any parent or guardian of a youth participating in Whitney Little League(WLL) that WLL conducts a state & federal criminal background checks thru JDP Risk Mitigation on all regsitered volunteers of WLL.
 JDP Risk Mitigation, is affilaited with Little League International (LLI).
 Additioanl information regarding this topic can be found at Little League International's Child Protection Page.